natashadsilva/sample.edge-mnist-notebook/README.md

 ## Architectural Overview

+The sample consists of three primary notebooks:
+- `build-edge-application` creates the micro-edge application.
+- `build-metro-application` creates and submits the metro-edge application.
+- `render-metro-views` displays live information from the metro-edge application.

-The Micro-Edge job communicates to a job running in the Metro-Edge using an IBM Event Streams topic, and a Notebook running at the Metro-Edge can be used to see, in real-time, statistics on the Micro-Edge digit predictions, as well as seeing uncertain digit predictions, which could be used to re-train the prediction model to improve accuracy, etc.
+When running on the Edge systems, the micro-edge application iterates through a set of test images, preparing and scoring them against a digit prediction model.
+It sends aggregated metrics and low-certainty images to a topic in Event Streams, which are then picked up by the metro-edge application, running on the CPD Hub in a Streams instance.
+A notebook running in the CPD Hub can be used to see data from the metro-edge application, in real-time, displaying dashboards of current digit prediction statistics, uncertain digit prediction images and scores, and a mocked-up "Correction Station", which could be used to re-train the prediction model to improve accuracy, etc.

 ![Application Architecture](arch.png)